-For details about keyframe creation, see "Creating and Editing Keyframes" (page 303).
+For details about keyframe creation, see "Creating and Editing Keyframes" (page 308).

-For the GPI output settings (keyframe editing), use the Device menu.
+For the action settings (GPI timeline editing), use the Device menu.

-The data set in the Device menu is saved in a keyframe effect register.
-When you recall the register and start execution of the keyframe effect, and advance the effect to the keyframe point for which the GPI output is set, a trigger pulse is output to the external device from the specified GPI output port.
+The data set in the Device menu can be saved in a keyframe effect register.
+Recalling the register starts execution of the keyframe effect, and when this reaches the keyframe point at which actions are set, a trigger pulse is output to external devices from the GPI output port.